sanderele1/dat500-sansar-v2/README.md

 This job computes LSH hashes of all of the windows, produced by `sliding-window.ipynb`, and inserts them into a HBase database.
 HBase insertion happens in parallel, on hadoop.
 Please refer to the section [LSH Embedding format] for how LSH is calculated.

+We designed the hadoop table format to be idempotent when inserting, in case of errors causing partial insertion.
+We are able to restart the jobs that were not completed, and re-run them.
+If something get's inserted twice, it will simply overwrite the old value (essentially doing nothing).)

+Datasketch requires two types of storage, a dictionary of lists, and a dictionary of sets.
+We need the ability to insert values into a given key, and to look up the values of that key, for the dictionary of lists.
+This is implemented in HBase by giving the key as the row-key, and the values are encoded as row qualifiers.
+Row value is left empty.
+If the same key-value pair is inserted multiple times, it will just overwrite the last one without issue.
+Due to the idempotent design of insertion, we can skip the write-ahead log, as if a container fails, we can just re-run that container.

+The dictionary of sets was implemented ontop of the dictionary of lists.

+For both of these classes, see: `HBaseDictListStorage` and `HBaseDictSetStorage` in `hbase_connector.py`.
+> Note: We did not implement all of the functionality provided by datasketch, like deleting values.
+We implemented only what we needed to perform our required tasks of insertion, and querying.
+Although this could be fairly easily implemented.

+####

 ## Cluster setup